 How do you pay your quarterly taxes?

 Technically you have the right to wait and pay your taxes once a year, but is it really worth it?
-When it comes to taxes, I’d rather take small steps towards doing it right than hand over more of my hard-earned money.
+When it comes to taxes, you should be taking small steps towards doing it right rather than handing over more of your hard-earned money by doing it incorrectly.

-If you have any questions about paying estimated taxes, call ATBS at 866-920-2827.
-One of our business consultant or tax professionals would be more than happy to assist you.
+If you have any questions about paying estimated taxes, call ATBS at 888-640-4829.
+One of our business consultants or tax professionals would be more than happy to assist you.
 Not an ATBS client?
 Give us a call at 866-920-2827 to enroll in our services!